George Grenville: Appointment

+Domestic issues

+Arrest of John Wilkes

+House of Commons was thrown into doubt by the first case involving the Member of Parliament John Wilkes, a radical reformer and political activist who promoted parliamentary representation and reform, whose critique of the former prime minister led to his resignation.

-Grenville's first act was to prosecute John Wilkes for publishing in The North Briton newspaper an article deriding King George III's speech made on 23 April 1763.
-Wilkes was prosecuted for "seditious libel" and, after a duel with a Grenville supporter Samuel Martin, fled to France.
-Wilkes was later elected and re-elected by the Middlesex constituency.
+Wilkes was regarded by many as threat to the government and therefore was treated suspiciously.
+In 1763, it came to be one of Grenville's first acts to prosecute Wilkes for publishing in The North Briton newspaper an article deriding King George III's speech made on 23 April 1763.
+Wilkes was prosecuted for "seditious libel".
+That was a massive tactical blunder by the secretaries of state, for it was perceived as a violation of individual liberty that raised the political discontent.

+After fighting a duel with a supporter of the Grenville ministry, Samuel Martin, Wilkes fled to France for asylum.
+Despite government officials calling on him to be arrested, Wilkes was later returned to England and was elected and re-elected by the Middlesex constituency.
 He was continually refused admission to parliament by parliament, and proved a problem to several successive governments.

+Monetary debt

+The time of the Seven Years' War was a tumultuous period in the history of Europe and was fought on a global conflict scale.
+Even though Great Britain defeated France and its allies and rose to the position as a dominant world power, the victory came at a great cost.
+In January 1763, Great Britain's national debt was more than £122 million pounds, an enormous sum for the time.
+Interest on the debt was more than £4.4 million a year.
+Figuring out how to pay the interest alone absorbed the attention of the King and his ministers.

 As Britain was trying to recover from the costs of the Seven Years' War and now in dire need of finances for the British army in the American colonies, Grenville's most immediate task was to restore the nation's finances.
 He also had to deal with the fall-out from Pontiac's Rebellion, which erupted in North America in 1763.
-Prominent measures of his administration included the prosecution of John Wilkes and the passing of the American Stamp Act 1765, which led to the first symptoms of alienation between American colonies and Great Britain.
+Although, initially, prominent measures of his government included the prosecution of John Wilkes, focus shifted from arresting radicals to paying off the national debt.
+The passing of the tax measures in America had proved to be a disaster and would lead to the first symptoms of alienation between American colonies and Great Britain.